wp-plugins/cpt-onomies/readme.txt

 == Changelog ==

-= 1.0.4 =
-* Added filter to CPT-onomy meta box which allows user to change format.

 = 1.0.3 =
 * **DO NOT UPDATE IF YOU ARE NOT USING WORDPRESS 3.1 OR NEWER!!** If you're using a version older than 3.1., and having issues, download CPT-onomies 1.0.2. for bug fixes.
 * Added support for Bulk Edit and Quick Edit.